Classic South Africa

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Fly to Johannesburg, meet your Tour Manager and transfer to Lesedi Cultural Village for a two-night stay in traditional surroundings.
+Meet your Tour Manager and transfer to Lesedi Cultural Village for a two-night stay in traditional surroundings.
 Enjoy a light meal and your first night under African skies.

 Today you'll pay fascinating visits to historic Liliesleaf and Johannesburg's Apartheid Museum.
 The 28-acre farmstead served as the underground headquarters of the African National Congress and Umkhonto we Sizwe (the 'Spear of the Nation', or 'MK) until the imprisonment of the organisations' leaders, including Nelson Mandela and Walter Sisulu, and the award-winning site and Johanessburg's moving Apartheid Museum provide the historical background to today's democratic South Africa.
 This evening, enjoy the hospitality of your Lesedi hosts, who will introduce their cultures, show you their homes and demonstrate traditional music and dancing.